Contact UsContact Us

 2. Type %appdata% and press Return.

 3. Windows Explorer should now open in a folder called “Application Data”.
-Navigate by double-clicking on folders to “Application Data\Microsoft\Speech\Files\UserLexicons”.
-This will contain one or more files with very long filenames.
+Navigate by double-clicking on folders to “Microsoft\Speech\Files\UserLexicons”.
+This may contain one or more files with very long filenames.

 User Lexicons folder